+8619719949468

 • Cooling in 2–4 hours

-Emma bought a 1.0 HP chiller for her backyard plunge.
-It cools her water to 2°C in about 3 hours and maintains temperature all day.
-She says it was a “perfect balance of cost and performance.”
+A 1.0 HP chiller cools water to ~2°C in about 3 hours and maintains temperature all day—often described as the best balance of cost and performance.

 Maintenance Tips to Keep HP Working Efficiently